 It should come as no surprise that customers are what keep your business alive.
-In addition to the work it takes to hold onto existing customers and maintain those relationships, a successful business also needs a strategy for acquiring new customers.
+In addition to the work it takes to hold onto existing customers and maintain those relationships, a successful business also needs a strategy for the acquisition channels you must participate in.

 Many businesses don’t consciously create such a strategy—they often just continue to behave in ways that appear to be working.
 Even if your business is doing pretty well with this acquisition strategy, there’s no telling how much better you would perform with a well-researched acquisition strategy.